awsdocs/iam-user-guide/doc_source/reference_policies_examples_iam-add-tag.md

 # IAM: Add a specific tag to a user with a specific tag<a name="reference_policies_examples_iam-add-tag"></a>

-This example shows how you might create an IAM policy that allows adding the tag key `Department` with the tag values `Marketing`, `Development`, or `QualityAssurance` to an IAM user\.
+This example shows how you might create an identity\-based policy that allows adding the tag key `Department` with the tag values `Marketing`, `Development`, or `QualityAssurance` to an IAM user\.
 That user must already include the tag key–value pair `JobFunction = manager`\.
 You can use this policy to require that a manager belong to only one of three departments\.
 This policy defines permissions for programmatic and console access\.
 To use this policy, replace the *italicized placeholder text* in the example policy with your own information\.
 Then, follow the directions in [create a policy](access_policies_create.md) or [edit a policy](access_policies_manage-edit.md)\.

 The `ListTagsForAllUsers` statement allows the viewing of tags for all users in your account\.